Resolution case study – Erecting outbuilding - no permission

 The tenant said:

-• They put up an outbuilding in the rear garden after the tenancy started
+• they put up an outbuilding in the rear garden after the tenancy started

-• It is built of concrete and plasterboard, and has electrics fitted
+• it is built of concrete and plasterboard, and has electrics fitted

-• It is quite safe and adds value to the property, although no safety certificates can be provided
+• it is quite safe and adds value to the property, although no safety certificates can be provided

-• They do not have the money to take it down
+• they do not have the money to take it down

 The agent responded, saying:

-• The tenant did not ask for permission to erect a building in the back garden
+• the tenant did not ask for permission to erect a building in the back garden

-• It is a huge concern to the landlord as:
+• it is a huge concern to the landlord as:

 • the outbuilding restricts the side entrance to the back garden